White Polish: Population and distribution

-The distribution of people who consider themselves to be White Polish is most concentrated in North East Scotland, with up to 3 percent in Aberdeen at the 2011 census.
-Edinburgh had around a 3 percent White Polish populace, and Dundee a 1.4 percent, at the latest census.
+The distribution of people who consider themselves to be White Polish is most concentrated in North East Scotland, with up to 3 per cent in Aberdeen at the 2011 census.
+Edinburgh had around a 3 per cent White Polish populace, and Dundee a 1.4 per cent, at the latest census.
 As of June 2015, around 3,000 people who identified with the category resided in Fife, which amounted to 0.8% the county's population.

 Despite there being a long history of Polish immigration to Scotland, and therefore Polish ancestry within the country, data from the 2011 census suggests that the Scottish-born White Polish population were overwhelming the children of recent Polish migrants.
-Analyzed in Scottish Affairs, 80 percent of White Polish infants were under the age of 3, suggesting that Scottish residents with Polish ancestry dating further back (such as the significant migrations of Poles during and after World War II) were most likely identifying as White Scottish.
+Analyzed in Scottish Affairs, 80 per cent of White Polish infants were under the age of 3, suggesting that Scottish residents with Polish ancestry dating further back (such as the significant migrations of Poles during and after World War II) were most likely identifying as White Scottish.

 As the category was introduced in 2011, in statistical research White Polish data is sometimes compared with the category of Other White for pre-2011 analysis.

 Economic status and language

-In the 2011 census results, at 56 percent; White Polish people were most likely to be working as a full-time employee.
-The data also showed that people who self-identified as White Polish were most likely to be economically active in Scotland, at rate of 86 percent of the group.
-In 2020, a Global Health Policy Unit publication identified 35 percent of the grouping as working in "elementary occupations", which linked this to health risks, such as disproportionate exposure to COVID-19.
+In the 2011 census results, at 56 per cent; White Polish people were most likely to be working as a full-time employee.
+The data also showed that people who self-identified as White Polish were most likely to be economically active in Scotland, at rate of 86 per cent of the group.
+In 2020, a Global Health Policy Unit publication identified 35 per cent of the grouping as working in "elementary occupations", which linked this to health risks, such as disproportionate exposure to COVID-19.

-In 2011, the General Register Office for Scotland found that 1 percent of the population used the Polish language at home exclusively, which was around the same percentage as use of Scots, and twice that of Scottish Gaelic.
+In 2011, the General Register Office for Scotland found that 1 per cent of the population used the Polish language at home exclusively, which was around the same percentage as use of Scots, and twice that of Scottish Gaelic.